mideind/Yfirlestur/README.md

 #### Options

-The `/correct.api` endpoint supports several options:
+The `/correct.api` endpoint supports several options that can be included with the request data, either as additional form fields (for `x-www-form-urlencoded` requests) or JSON properties (for `application/json` requests).

 | Key                           | Type | Default | Explanation
 | ----------------------------- | ---- | ------- | ------------------------------